digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

   - Cookie Consent
 ---

-# Cookie Consent, Google Analytics and Attribution
+# Cookie Consent, Cookieless Pings, Google Analytics and Attribution

+## Google Tags Without Consent State Configured

 What happens if you don’t configure a consent state for a Google Analytics (GA) tag?
 By default, GA processes the data as if consent were granted.
 Data is not impacted, though this default behavior may change in the future. <!-- more -->